-CSL Professor Kesh Kesadavas is working on improving virtual reality in a way that would cut development time in half and allow for realistic training of future medical professionals.
+CSL Professor Kesh Kesavadas is working on improving virtual reality in a way that would cut development time in half and allow for realistic training of future medical professionals.

 The combination of real-life videos with computer graphics is an entirely new approach that Kesadavas and his team presented at the prestigious IEEE Virtual Reality Conference in Osaka In March.
 Using their strategy they can develop virtual reality much quicker than traditional methods, which rely on computer graphics alone.
 The combination also serves well as an educational tool where interaction is key, such as in medical school education.